ntmitchell/ntmitchell.github.io/_posts/2016-12-12-billboard-analysis.md

-It appears that Jay-Z was the most popular, but let's make sure that it's a significant value:
+It appears that Jay-Z was the most popular overall, but let's calculate his z score and p value to be sure that it's not from random chance:

 ```python